Nakib00/University-receptionist-agent/README.md

 ### 4. Set Up Environment Variables

-Create a `.env` file in the project root and add any required environment variables (API keys, credentials, etc.) as needed by your plugins and tools.
+Create a `.env` file in the project root and add any required environment variables as needed by your plugins and tools.

 ### 5. Running the Project